 I get SO many questions about this topic and I’m sure if you’re reading this post, you’re wondering if art licensing is for you…

-In the short time (about a year) that I’ve been in art licensing, I’ve been asked: What is licensing?
+In the short time (about three years) that I’ve been in the business of art licensing, I’ve been asked: What is licensing?
 How do I price my art if a brand approaches me?
-How do I get into art licensing?…and while it may seem a bit confusing on where to begin and what it actually is, it’s pretty simple to breakdown.
+How do I get into art licensing?
+And while it may seem a bit confusing on where to begin and what it actually is, it’s pretty simple to break down.

 Definition of art licensing